psaia/allwrite-docs/README.md

 * The Go App
 * Docker image
-* Other quick and easy installation routes.
+* Other quick and easy installation methods.

 ## Formatting